FreddyMeijer/B4U/README.md

 - Download and install an instance of Python
 - Open your terminal navigate to the desired folder and use `git clone https://github.com/FreddyMeijer/B4U-Tools.git`
 - Open the folder in which the git was cloned
-- Run `python pip install -r requirements.txt`
+- Run `pip install -r requirements.txt`
 - Run the desired function by using e.g. `python ConvertB4UToCSV.py`

 ## .gitignore